United States Supermarket Scorecard 2026

 Reduce the overall climate footprint of their cooling including through energy efficiency measures and easy-but-impactful steps like adding doors or night shades to open cases, upgrading to LED lighting, and reducing leaks.

-Enhance transparency by regularly publishing information quantifying current refrigerant emissions, all actions taken to adopt technology, reduce leaks, increase efficiency, as well as stating measurable future commitments to reduce use and emissions.
+Enhance transparency by regularly publishing information quantifying current refrigerant emissions, all actions taken to adopt technology, reduce leaks, increase efficiency, as well as stating measurable future commitments to reduce HFC use and emissions.

 Ahold Delhaize | Giant | Food Lion | Hannaford | Martin's | Stop and Shop | Albertsons | Albertsons | Albertsons Market | ACME | Amigos | Andronic’s Community Market | Carrs | Haggen | Jewel Osco | Lucky | Market Street | Pavilions | Plated. | Randalls | Safeway | Safeway Community Markets | Shaw’s | Star Market | Tom Thumb | United Express | United Supermarkets | Vons | Giant Eagle | Giant Eagle | Market District | H-E-B | H-E-B | H-E-B plus | Central Market | Mi Tienda | Joe V’s Smart Shop | Kroger | Kroger | Baker’s | City Market | Copps | Dillons | Food 4 Less | Foods Co | Fred Meyer | Fry’s | Gerbes | Harris Teeter | King Soopers | Jay C Food Store | Owens Market | Pay-Less Super Markets | QFC - Quality Food Center | Ralphs | Smith’s Food and Drug | Mariano's | Metro Market | Pick’n Save | Roundys | Ruler Foods | Publix | Publix | Greenwise Market | Southeastern Grocers (SEG) | Bi-Lo | Harveys Supermarket | Fresco y Mas | Winn Dixie | Wakefern | Shoprite | Price Rite Marketplace | The Fresh Grocer | Dearborn Market | Gourmet Garage